Why Your Digestive System Controls More Than You Think

 3. Stay Hydrated

-Drinking enough water helps move food through your digestive tract smoothly and supports gut function.
+Drinking enough water helps move food through your digestive system smoothly and supports gut function.

 4. Reduce Processed Foods & Sugar